-While in your mailbox, you can add information to an existing message by entering the (e) dit or (v) is all subcommand at the mailbox prompt.
-While in the mail editor, you cannot change information on a line once you have pressed the Enter key and gone on to the next line.
+While in your mailbox, you can add information to an existing message by typing the (e)dit or (v)isual subcommand at the mailbox prompt.
+While in the mail editor, you cannot change information on a line after you have pressed the Enter key and gone on to the next line.
 You can change the content of your message before sending it by editing the message with another editor.